SilvenLEAF/To-Do-APP/README.md

 # ToDoAPP
 *My VERY FIRST ToDoAPP created with Pure HTML5,  CSS3, Vanilla JavaScript!!!*

-My VERY FIRST ToDoAPP without any serverside programming and database and without any library or frameworks,  created with Pure HTML5, CSS3,  Vanilla JavaScript.
+My VERY FIRST ToDoAPP without any serverside programming or database and without any library or frameworks,  created with Pure HTML5, CSS3,  Vanilla JavaScript.

 ## **See Live:**